pleiszenburg/bewegung/docs/getting_started.rst

     Most of this functionality is only little optimized for speed.
 It is therefore not meant as a substitute for professional libraries doing those exact things.

-Because many of ``bewegung``'s backends have their own interpretations of colors and color models, ``bewegung`` offers a unified ``Color`` class.
+Because many of ``bewegung``'s backends have their own interpretations of colors and color models, ``bewegung`` offers a unified :class:`bewegung.Color` class.
 Internally, it is based on RGBA (red, green, blue, alpha) integer values with 8 bits per channel, representing values from 0 to 255.

 .. code:: ipython